jlyonsmith/HowTo/Install/Kea.md

 }
 ```

-Unless you are installing for a large corporation, you do not need to use the PostreSQL or other lease database options.
+Unless you are installing for a large corporation, you do not need to use PostgreSQL or other lease database options.

 ## Showing Current Leases